atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-Netherland-F3-Interpretation/README.md

 <b>Netherland-F3 Statistics</b><br>
 <img src ="./projects/TensorFlowFlexUNet/Netherland-F3/Netherland-F3_Statistics.png" width="512" height="auto"><br>
 <br>
-As shown above, the number of images of train and valid datasets is not large  to use for a training set of our segmentation model.
+As shown above, the number of images of train and valid datasets is large enough  to use for a training set of our segmentation model.
 <br>
 <br>
 <h4>2.2 Netherland-F3 Dataset Derivation</h4>